Booking.com: best prices

 Next you can see the house of the famous painter Antonio Allegri (1489-1534), called 'Correggio' because he was born in this city and also a monument dedicated to him by Vincenzo Vela (1880) can be seen in Piazza Quirino.
 The artist Correggio was one of the most important of the 16th century renaissance artists in Italy.

 Heading along Corso Mazzini there are some 18th century palaces of great artistic value, such as the beautiful Cantarelli Palace, with a spacious courtyard and a staircase with columns.

-The most beautiful palaces and churches are located in Piazza Quirino, such as the Collegiate Church of Saints Michael and Quirino.
+The most beautiful palaces and churches in Corregio are in Piazza Quirino, such as the Collegiate Church of Saints Michael and Quirino.